johnperry-math/GtkAdaQuoter/README.md

 (_maybe_)

-* Add a file chooser dialog for opening the file.
+- [ ] Add a file chooser dialog for opening the file.
-* Enable a configuration file so that previously-used paths are remembered.
+- [ ] Enable a configuration file so that previously-used paths are remembered.
-* Enable tabbing from one cell to another.
+- [ ] Enable tabbing from one cell to another.
-* Enable drag-and-drop reordering of quotes.
+- [ ] Enable drag-and-drop reordering of quotes.

+### Done!
+- [x] Choose better default window dimensions.

 ## See also